Beginners Paid hair cutting Training | hair cutting Courses for Beginners — Earn While You Learn

 - Mid-Range: States like California typically require 1,000–1,200 hours.

-💡 Tip: Some barbers complete training in one state and later apply for license reciprocity or transfer, depending on regulations.
+💡 Tip: Some hair cuttings complete training in one state and later apply for license reciprocity or transfer, depending on regulations.

 2. Exam Requirements